AsemDevs/AsemDevs/README.md

   - Integrated APIs for trading data presentation
   - Worked closely with the CMO to meet marketing goals and created goals in Google Analytics
 - **Links:** [Live Demo](https://tixee.com/)

+## Ongoing Projects

+Here's a list of some of the exciting projects I'm currently working on:

+### Hilwa Dairy Website

+- **Description:** Developing a website for Hilwa Dairy, a company that produces milk products.
+The aim of the website is to showcase the company's products, provide information about the company, and serve as a point of contact for customers.
+- **Technologies:** WordPress, PHP, HTML, CSS, JavaScript.
+- **Responsibilities:** My role involves designing and implementing the website layout, creating pages for product display, and implementing contact forms and other features as required.
+- **Progress:** The design phase has been completed and development is underway.
+- **Expected Completion:** The website is expected to go live by the end of July 2023.

+### WordPress Online Booking System Plugin

+- **Description:** I am currently developing a new WordPress plugin to facilitate online booking.
+The plugin will allow businesses to manage bookings and reservations directly from their WordPress dashboard.
+- **Technologies:** PHP, HTML, CSS, JavaScript, WordPress Plugin API.
+- **Responsibilities:** As the sole developer on this project, I am responsible for planning, designing, and coding the plugin.
+I am also in charge of testing the plugin for bugs and compatibility issues with different versions of WordPress.
+- **Progress:** The planning and design phases have been completed, and I am currently in the coding phase.
+- **Expected Completion:** The first version of the plugin is expected to be ready for testing by September 2023.

 ## Work Experience